The Flora of North America[

 Common Name: Strawberry Bush

-Euonymus americanus is a deciduous shrub that can grow up to 2.50 metres tall.
+Euonymus americanus is a deciduous shrub with erect to arching stems; it can grow 200 - 350cm tall[

 The fruits, seed and bark are considered to be poisonous[

-Eastern N. America - New York to Florida, west to Texas and Illinois.
+Eastern and central N. America - Illinois to New York, south through Missouri and Oklahoma to Texas and Florida

 Thrives in almost any soil, including chalk, it is particularly suited to dry shaded areas[